 Can you play online poker for real money in Illinois?

-The quick answer is no. Traditional online poker is currently not legal in Illinois like it is in New Jersey, Pennsylvania, Nevada and Delaware.
-Or even Michigan or West Virginia, where it has been legalized but is yet to launch.
+The quick answer is no. Traditional online poker is currently not legal in Illinois like it is in Michigan, New Jersey, Pennsylvania, Nevada and Delaware.
+Or even West Virginia, where it has been legalized but is yet to launch.

-An eventual Michigan online poker platform provided by the Lottery could offer Illinois residents a short drive to get in the action, but until then residents will have limited options when it comes to real money online poker.
+Any legal Michigan online poker platform, which so far includes PokerStars, offers Illinois residents a short drive to get in the action.
+But otherwise residents will have limited options when it comes to real money online poker until full legalization is in place.

-Global Poker is one of them.
-This is a sweepstakes poker site where players can win real cash prizes or gift certificates.
-Global’s unique sweepstakes platform, fully licensed in the US, allows players in 49 US states to play in poker games and earn cash prizes.
+Until traditional real money online poker is legalized, Global Poker may be the best option for players in Illinois.
+This is a sweepstakes poker site where players can win cash prizes or gift cards.
+Global’s unique social poker platform, fully licensed in the US under sweepstakes law, allows players in 49 US states to play in poker games and earn cash prizes.

 How does Sweepstakes poker work?

-Under sweepstakes law, no purchase or payment can be necessary to participate in any contest.
+Under sweepstakes law, no purchase or payment can be necessary to participate.
 When it comes to sweepstakes poker, that means you can claim free ‘entries’ simply by logging into your account every day.
 You can also write to the company itself and they will send you a free entry as required by law.

 As for Global Poker, poker players on the site use a virtual currency called Gold Coins to play ring (cash) games, tournaments, and sit & go’s.
 Gold Coins can be accumulated in these games but have no cash value.

-Players who simply enjoy playing free poker, learning the games, and practicing their skills can participate as long as they want.
+Players who simply enjoy playing free poker, learning the games, and practicing their skills can plsy as long as they want.

 That’s not the only currency available, however.
 When you buy additional Gold Coins you’ll also get a completely separate currency called Sweeps Coins.
 These can then be used in specially designated “SC” ring games, tournaments, and sit & go’s.

-Sweeps Coins, as opposed to Gold Coins, can then be redeemed for real money and gift cards.
+Sweeps Coins, as opposed to Gold Coins, can then be redeemed for cash prizes and gift cards.
 Sweeps Coins are also awarded to you in your account free just for logging in every day.

-For states like Illinois, where online poker is yet to be legalized, Global Poker makes a nice alternative for players to play real poker in return for real cash prizes.
+For states like Illinois, where online poker is yet to be legalized, Global Poker makes a nice alternative for players to play online poker.
 You won’t become a poker pro playing games at Global Poker, but you can play for more than just play money.

 What Games Can I Play at Global Poker?